CBB752Spring2016/Dihedral_Angle_Calc/README.md

 ## Input and Output formats
 ### Input Formats:
- * -i: 	string of corresponding pdb file
+ * i: 	string of corresponding pdb file
- * -n:	string corresponding to text file containing integers for atom ids.
+ * n:	string corresponding to text file containing integers for atom ids.
 Each line is a set of 4 which defines the dihedral angle.
- * -o:	string containing the name of the file to which the angles are output
+ * o:	string containing the name of the file to which the angles are output

 ### Format of Input ID file: